 Launch the PST to Microsoft 365 Import tool.

 Note: The main screen is divided and marked in three (3) sections.
 Section 1 is where you would add the source PST file.
 You can add the Microsoft 365 mailboxes in Section 2.
-Upon completion of the steps in section 1 & 2, you can set filters and migrate your PST file data in Section 3.
+Upon completion of the steps in sections 1 & 2, you can set filters and migrate your PST file data in Section 3.

 Click Add under Add Source section, browse for the PST file, and click Open.

-Click Add under Add Destination Section (Section 2); Microsoft 365/Exchange Login windows will pop-up.
+Click Add under Add Destination Section (Section 2); Microsoft 365/Exchange Login windows will pop up.

 Note: Before moving any further, have a look at the new window with multiple options.
 Section 1 is where you would have to key in Microsoft 365/Exchange account login details.
 You can assign rights manually, but in this article, we’ll go with the option unchecked.
-You can provide a mail id different from Mailbox Login ID by selecting the checkbox below Single Mailbox/Microsoft 365 Group radio option.
-Section 2 would come handy if you want to import to multiple mailboxes using an administrator account.
+You can provide a mail id different from Mailbox Login ID by selecting the checkbox below the Single Mailbox/Microsoft 365 Group radio option.
+Section 2 would come in handy if you want to import to multiple mailboxes using an administrator account.

 Note: In the case of the Global Administrator account, the dropdown will list all the mailboxes.
 You can select an account from the list.

-Click Filter and Migrate.
+Click Set Filter and Migrate.

 Select where you want the PST file data to be moved (migrated) from the given options.

-In Section 2, you can check/uncheck Previously Migrated Items (Incremental) select Same as Source file name to save PST to a folder with same name or Select if migrating to Office 365 Group.
+At this stage, you can apply filters as per the need.
+In Section 1, you can select/deselect the folders, and apply other filters such as Data, Item type, etc. In Section 2, you can check/uncheck Previously Migrated Items (Incremental), select Same as Source file name to save PST to a folder with the same name or select if migrating to Office 365 Group.
 Upon ensuring everything is fine, click “I am OK, Start Migration.”